jnawang/thermal_acclimation_in_ecosystem_respiration/README.md

 3. Scripts in the *workflows* folder should be executed in numerical order.
 The scrips that share the same number but have different letters (e.g., 01_02a and 01_02b) can be run in parallel.

 4. In the beginning of each script, it states the approximate time for running that script.
 The time is tested on a Mac mini, so it may vary on different computers.

+## Output of the workflow:

+1. 18 csv files containing predicted soil temperature for 18 sites with incomplete soil temperature measurements.

+2. 110 csv files containing gap-filled subhourly meteorological and NEE time series (one file per site).

+3. 110 csv files containing measured subhourly nightlight NEE and corresponding meteorological data (one file per site).

+4. 2 csv files containing estimated thermal response strength (TAS): one for *direct* TAS and one for *total* TAS.

+5. 1 csv file containing site-level climate, soil, and productivity characteristics used in the TAS driver analysis.

+6. 2 csv files containing the drivers of estimated TAS: one for *direct* TAS and one for *total* TAS.

+7. 1 csv file containing projected future changes in monthly nighttime soil temperature at each site.

+8. 1 csv file containing projected future mean nighttime ecosystem respiration, with and without considering thermal response strength.